enrollment

 Dennis Kelly, Elmira College

 Dennis Kelly has seen a lot in his 30 years in higher education.
-He had success at multiple institutions—Cheyney University, Notre Dame University of Maryland, Cabrini University, Georgian Court, Marywood University, and Wilmington College.
-His tenure at Wilmington was particularly notable, enrolling two of the largest classes in the college’s history, an accomplishment which led to awards from the Phi Theta Kappa International Honor Society, RNL, and others.
+He had success at multiple institutions—Cheyney University, Notre Dame University of Maryland, Cabrini University, Georgian Court University, Marywood University, and Wilmington College.
+His tenure at Wilmington was particularly notable, enrolling two of the largest classes in the college’s history, an accomplishment which led to awards from the Phi Theta Kappa International Honor Society, among others.
+Kelly is also the only enrollment officer whose teams have won RNL Excellence Awards for both marketing/recruitment (at Marywood) and student retention (at Georgian Court).

 But even with three decades of experience, accomplishments, and awards under his belt, he faced a daunting task when he arrived at Elmira College as their vice president of enrollment management in January 2024.
 “I had to jump into a situation where the class I inherited did not meet goal,” Kelly said.
 “I had a priority list from the president and had to quickly address these concerns, get to know my staff, and stop a decline.”